yale-cpsc-419-sp23/pset-1-cli/README.md

 It must be the case that either you submit all of your team’s files or your teammate submits all of your team’s files.
 (It must not be the case that you submit some of your team’s files and your teammate submits some of your team’s files.)
 Your `README` file and your source code files must contain your name and your teammate’s name.
+See below in the [Submission](#submission) section for details on what and how to submit.

 ## Getting Started
+> **Note**: this section contains exactly the text on the Canvas assignment, reproduced here only for completeness of this document.
+> Since you made it here, you can safely ignore this section.

-To get started, you must follow the below two steps to successfully set up you group and download the template files.
+To get started, you must follow the steps below to successfully set up you group and download the template files.

 1. Register your biweekly pset group on Canvas.
     * You can do this by going to People -> Groups and joining a group named "Biweekly Pset Group #" ([guide](https://guides.instructure.com/m/4212/l/64913-how-do-i-join-a-group-as-a-student)).